Eliminating Waste

 Therefore finding errors as soon as possible is critical in eliminating waste:

-• Placing the new features in the hands of real users will let you know if there are problems.
-Do this as often and as frequently as possible to reduce the waste from not providing them with value.
+- Placing the new features in the hands of real users will let you know if there are problems.
+Do this as frequently as possible to reduce the time it takes to get feedback that something is wrong.

 Management Activities

 Do management activities add value?
-No more than testing or managing your product backlog.
+No more than testing or refining your product backlog.
 But they can be wasteful if not done correctly:

-• Track your work efficiently.
-That can be paper and pen, but the important thing is to not waste time trying to figure out what you’re working on
+- Track your work efficiently.
+That can be with pen and paper, but the important thing is to not waste time trying to figure out what you’re working on

 Summary